Mint Mobile vs. Ultra Mobile: Which is better for you?

 (Image credit: Samuel Contreras / Android Central)

-Mint Mobile is an easy favorite when it comes to prepaid carriers thanks to its easy-to-understand plans and pricing with reasonable data amounts.
-In our Mint Mobile review, we found the network performance to be strong on T-Mobile 5G.
+Mint Mobile is a favorite for prepaid carriers, all thanks to its easy-to-understand plans and pricing with reasonable data allowances.
+In our Mint Mobile review, we found the network performance to be strong on T-Mobile's 5G network.

-It has four data plans depending on how much high-speed data you need each month.
-You can choose between 5GB, 15GB, 20GB, or unlimited data.
-If you use up all of your data allotment or 40GB of data on the unlimited plan, your data will be reduced to 2G speeds but not completely cut off.
+It has four data plans, and based on your estimated monthly data requirements, you can choose from 5GB, 15GB, 20GB, or unlimited data.
+If you use up all your data allotment or 40GB of data on the unlimited plan, your data speeds will be reduced but not completely cut off.

-Each plan includes unlimited talk and text, including calls to Mexico and Canada, though service to other countries charges by the minute or message.
+All plans offer unlimited talk and text (including calls to Mexico and Canada), though service to other countries is charged by the minute or message.

 Swipe to scroll horizontally